pointwise/PointSource/README.md

 connector point *except* for the first.
 The connector must exist before running the script.

+### Limitations
-The script does *not* check if a point source pierces the containing block or domain.
+* The script does *not* check if a point source pierces a boundary of the targeted block or domain.
+* 2D point sources are built in an XY plane.

 ## Running The Script